What are your boats like?

 How can I get a support crew?

-It can be expensive and challenging to have support people travel with you.
-We have experienced swim crew available at reasonable rates to take care of your feeds and needs.
+It can be expensive and challenging to have support people to travel with you.
+We have experienced swim crew services to take care of your feeds and needs during your swim.

-In 2018 we had a number of swimmers arrive alone and have all of their marathon swims needs met by our experienced crew.
-In fact, some have asked us to travel to their next swim!
+We have had a number of swimmers simply arrive alone and have all of their marathon swim needs met during their attempt.
+In fact, quite a few have asked us to travel to their next swim!

 Can the Observer be my crew?